jimlind/filmlinkd-java/README.md

 - Checked: No Watched Date, No Release Year (Best Served Cold), Usernames with underscores (\_star\_)
 - Fixed Haiku Dan formatting
 - Make sure thing restarts if it fails
+- Update database after embed written

 Next.

-- Update database after embed written
+- Test what happens when "previous" doesn't exist on a user

 Open Larger Bugs.